pedroalvesbatista/singularity-admindocs/configfiles.rst

 External Tooling Paths
 ======================

-Internally, Singularity leverages several pieces of tooling in order to provide a wide breadth of features for users.
+Internally, Apptainer leverages several pieces of tooling in order to provide a wide breadth of features for users.
 Locations for these tools can be customized by system admins and referenced with the options below:

 ``CNI CONFIGURATION PATH``:
-This option allows admins to specify a custom path for the CNI configuration that Singularity will use for `Network Virtualization <https://sylabs.io/guides/\{userversion\}/user-guide/networking.html>`_.
+This option allows admins to specify a custom path for the CNI configuration that Apptainer will use for `Network Virtualization <https://sylabs.io/guides/\{userversion\}/user-guide/networking.html>`_.

 ``CNI PLUGIN PATH``:
-This option allows admins to specify a custom path for Singularity to access CNI plugin executables.
+This option allows admins to specify a custom path for Apptainer to access CNI plugin executables.
 Check out the `Network Virtualization <https://sylabs.io/guides/\{userversion\}/user-guide/networking.html>`_ section of the user guide for more information.